zanata/zanata.github.io/download/index.md

 ## Run the installer

 Zanata comes bundled with an installer that helps with some of the initial setup.
-Simply run `<ZANATA_SERVER>/bin/zanata-installer/install.sh` (there's also a .bat file if you are on Windows) and the installation sciprt will start asking some configuration questions.
+Simply run `<JBOSS>/bin/zanata-installer/install.sh` (there's also a .bat file if you are on Windows) and the installation script will start asking some configuration questions.

 The installer will also download the Zanata web application and place it in the JBoss installation.